Cayenne Pepper

 All cayenne is good for you but there is one thing to look for (other than freshness, of course) that I recommend.
 This recommendation is something I've heard from those herbalists and others for years.
 Look for the beautiful orange-red cayenne.
 Why?

 That's not to say that darker colored cayenne is bad for you.
 It isn't -- not at all.
-It's simply not as flushed with beta carotene as the bright orange cayenne.
-In truth, the beta carotene is a much-needed nutrient to the human organism.
-Notice the two different cayenne pepper powders on this page here:
+It's simply not as flushed with beta carotene or Vitamin A as the bright orange cayenne.

 Notice how one is a beautiful orangish-red color with the coloring about 80% to 90% orange-colored and the other one with a beautiful burgundy color.
 Both are wonderfully healthy for you.
 In my refrigerator right now, I have both.
-One is 90k SHU and the other 50k, the orange and burgundy ones respectively.
+One is 90k SHU and the other 50k SHU, the orange and burgundy ones respectively.

-Common grocery store cayenne powder tends to be brownish red.
-Good health food store or herbal wholesaler cayenne powder tends to have vibrant reddish burgundy and orangish red like you see above.
-Since I wrote the above, I have found some cayenne that has a light yellowish-brownish color so that's a clarification to my clarification!
-But notice the spectrum of colors that cayenne pepper powder can come in.
-It has a beautiful range from dark, rich burgundy to light yellowish-brownish color.
+Continuing, notice the spectrum of colors that cayenne pepper powder can come in.
+It has a beautiful range from dark, rich burgundy to a light yellowish-brownish color.
 All these cayenne powders are great for you.

 Conclusion

-I hope now you now what cayenne pepper powder you should buy.
-You can find cayenne in any grocery store (I don't recommend it) although I recommend buying it at a health food store or an herb shop.
-In summary, here's what to look for:
+I hope now you know what cayenne pepper powder you should buy.
+You can find cayenne in any grocery store (I don't recommend grocery store cayenne though as it's most likely irradiated).

-• SHU units: A minimum of 30 to 50k SHU cayenne powder.
-This SHU rating should be adhered to for cayenne beginners
+• SHU units.
+A minimum of 30 to 50k SHU cayenne powder.
+This SHU rating should be adhered to for cayenne beginners.

-• Freshness
+• Freshness.

-• Price: I've seen it as low as $1.67 a pound and as much as $26 a pound online.
-The kind I saw that was $26 was high-quality, 90k SHU African birdseye cayenne and had a bright, beautiful orangish-red color and was certified as organic, which is highly desirable
+• Price.
+I've seen it as low as $1.67 a pound and as much as $26 a pound online.
+The kind I saw that was $26 was high-quality, 90k SHU African birdseye cayenne and had a bright, beautiful orangish-red color and was certified as organic, which is highly desirable.

 There you have it.
 I hope this helps.